-Residing in Dakin Hall is a professional staff member (called a Graduate Area Coordinator) who assists in the development of communal living.
+Residing in Dakin Hall is an Area Director who assists in the development of communal living.
 This staff person is responsible for enhancing residents’ college experience by assisting in promoting programs within the hall and serving as an onsite mentor.

 Programs designed by the six Community Assistants in the hall promote the development of both academic and social skills.
 A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.